-Serious hikers know that Lowa is one of the best brands for burly hiking boots.
-In 2023, however, Lowa launched its first trail running shoes with its new All Terrrain Running line.
-Of these new shoes, the Lowa Fortux is the best trail running shoe for hikers.
-Like Angelina Jolie in Tomb Raider, the Fortux is an anatomical wonder—super light yet super stacked at the same time.
-My Lowa Fortux review offers a hiker's perspective on this brand new trail runner, which may be a good pick for serious hikers looking for a lightweight yet supportive shoe.
+LOWA launched its first trail running shoes in 2023.
+Out of their inaugural three trail runners, the Fortux is the best option for hikers.
+Like Angelina Jolie in Tomb Raider, the Fortux is an anatomical wonder—super light yet stacked at the same time.
+My Lowa Fortux review offers a hiker's perspective on this brand new trail runner, based on my personal experience testing in on some of Pennsylvania's award-winning trails.

 Lowa Fortux Review

-This is an independent review of the new Lowa Fortux trail running shoe.
-Lowa provided me with a free pair as a thank you for volunteering some time to help one of their reps re-think clinics for outdoor industry professionals.
-This review is not a sponsored post—all the views are my own, based on a series of test hikes and easy trail runs in Pennsylvania from July to October, 2023.
+This is an independent, first-hand review of the new Lowa Fortux trail running shoe.
+LOWA provided me with a free pair through my day job as a thank you for volunteering some time to help out one of their reps.
+Importantly, this is not a sponsored post—all the views are my own, based on a series of test hikes I completed in the Pennsylvania Appalachians between July to October, 2023.
+(I'm still wearing them a year later since I like them.)
 Since Hiking Feet is a site focused on hikers, my review evaluates the Lowa Fortux as a hiking shoe, not a running shoe.

 Support